can3p/can3p.github.io/_posts/2018-05-30-perlotto-youtube.md

 category: blog
 ---

+*Ouch*: This post was supposed to be published back in September '17, but I saved it in a future date.
+Here you go, anyway.

 One more update about [Perlotto][1] app (last update is [here][2]).
 I decided to work on it again, because of annoyance I felt from using youtube in web browser.
 It's just dumb to go from a decent players we all had to a web